 Disorders that increase movement can be

 Some rapid, nonrhythmic movements, such as tics Tourette Syndrome and Other Tic Disorders in Children and Adolescents Tics are rapid, purposeless, repetitive but not rhythmic, involuntary movements (muscle or motor tics) or involuntary, abrupt, often repetitive sounds and/or words (vocal tics).
 They can be... read more , can be temporarily stopped (suppressed).
-Others, such as hemiballismus, chorea, myoclonus, may be difficult to suppress or impossible to suppress completely.
+Others, such as hemiballismus, chorea, and myoclonus, may be difficult to suppress or impossible to suppress completely.